EmuMan/overwatch-emupatch/README.md

 - Opponents will no longer become frozen after extended contact with Mei's Endothermic Blaster
 - Mei's Ultimate now transforms her into a rolling snowball that deals 250 damage on contact

+### Reaper

+- Death Blossom now provides extreme gravity to Reaper while in use (off by default)
+- Death Blossom now provides extreme jump force to Reaper while in use (off by default)

 ### Tracer

 - Now passively heals for 25% of damage dealt (off by default)